-One useful indicator of immigration tends is registrations for National Insurance numbers by adult overseas nationals.
+The registrations for National Insurance (NI) numbers by adult overseas nationals provides further details regarding immigrants who are working.
 In Wakefield district, there was a large increase in these registrations by people from the EU Accession states from 2004 onwards (see chart below).
 This flow of migrant workers, principally from Poland, slowed during the economic downturn and then rose again to a peak in 2015 – since when, numbers registering for NI have fallen again markedly.
-There has also been a recent increase in immigration, for work, from the longer-established EU countries, particularly from Spain, Portugal and Italy – 406 people in the last two years.
-Immigration of workers from Asia, the Middle East and Africa has slowed since changes to immigration policy came into effect in 2011.
-The number of people who have migrated into Wakefield for work and subsequently returned to their country of origin is not known.
+The COVID-19 pandemic also affected the National Insurance number registration processes itself.

 Elsewhere in the Leeds City Region

 The continued impact of the COVID-19 pandemic on deaths in 2021 and 2022 will have been a significant factor in the negative natural population change (births minus deaths) in over half of the region's local authority areas.
 The loosening of international travel restrictions led to an increase in immigration, especially in some of the large cities, where international students returned once more.
 Other factors are likely to have been people arriving on humanitarian routes (including Ukraine and British National (Overseas) schemes), as well as an increase in non-EU workers.

 The geography of internal migration between mid-2021 and mid-2022 shows a large, positive net flow of people from Leeds to Wakefield, followed by smaller net numbers from Kirklees and Bradford.
 The largest net outflows were to Barnsley, the East Riding of Yorkshire and North Yorkshire (more people left Wakefield District to live in these areas than arrived from these areas to live in Wakefield).